matthewtole/matthewtole.com/source/blog/2017-02-25-31-things-update-1.html.markdown

 ## Completed Things

-I managed to check off a total of eight new goals since I wrote my [original blog post](/blog/2016/12/13/31-things/) back in early December!
+I managed to check off a total of seven new goals since I wrote my [original blog post](/blog/2016/12/13/31-things/) back in early December!

 ### Take a cooking class

 I took a Knife Skills class at [San Francisco Cooking School](https://www.sfcooking.com/) on February 19th.
+I found the class to be quite basic, but I definitely learned some new skills and techniques and will be looking at taking more classes in the future.

 ### Have completed personal website